What is considered early retirement age?

 Key takeaways

-The common definition of early retirement is any age before 65 — that’s when you may qualify for Medicare benefits.1 Currently, men retire at an average age of 64, while for women the average retirement age is 62.2
+The common definition of early retirement is any age before 65 — that’s when you may qualify for Medicare benefits.1 Men currently retire at an average age of 65, while women typically retire around 63.

 How Social Security affects early retirement

-While you’ll become eligible for Social Security at age 62, you won’t qualify for your full monthly benefit amount until a few years later.5
+While you’ll become eligible for Social Security at age 62, you won’t qualify for your full monthly benefit amount until your full retirement age (between 66 and 67, depending on birth year).2

-If you claim your benefits by 62, you only get roughly 75% of the full amount, which is adjusted because you’ll be getting checks for a longer period of time.
+If you claim your benefits by 62, you only get roughly 70%–75% of the full amount, depending on your birth year, which is adjusted because you’ll be getting checks for a longer period of time.

 Spousal benefits can also be decreased if you take your benefit early.
-Specifically, spousal benefits are reduced to 35% of your full retirement amount, compared to 50% if you wait until at least 66.
+Specifically, spousal benefits are reduced to about 32.5% of your full retirement amount, depending on birth year and when benefits are claimed, compared to 50% if you wait until your full retirement age.

 If you are healthy and likely to live a long time, you may consider delaying Social Security until age 70 to help you get the most value from the system you’ve paid into over your working years.